Post Overview: Best Things to Do in Bend, Oregon

 Hiking permits are required for some trails

-Best time to Bend, Oregon
+Best time to visit Bend, Oregon

 After visiting Bend in all four seasons, I would say that the best time to visit Bend is the spring and summer seasons.
-Although in my opinion, Bend is one of those unique places where every season offers a feast for the eyes — thankfully there’s no bad time to visit.

 Summer is my favorite time to visit Bend Oregon because the high-elevation trails are mostly snow-free and it’s possible to take advantage of the great hikes nearby.
 The temperatures can get hot mid-day, but there’s always a river to cool off in or a brewery to pop into.

-Much like summer, spring is also great time to Visit Bend.
+Much like summer, spring is also great time to visit Bend.
 The temperatures will be mild most of the day but the evenings will get chilly.
 Wildflowers pepper the scenery and offer a delightful splash of color amidst swaths of healthy forests.

 Visiting Bend in autumn is a treat because the fall color is spectacular!
 What’s more, crowds will have thinned out substantially but the days are typically filled with ample sunshine.
 Even temperatures are chilly and a jacket will be necessary.